Syrian rebels that U.S. aims to support weakening in face of Islamic State onslaught

 Opposition activists complain that after long hesitating to arm the rebellion to topple Syrian President Bashar Assad -- their main goal -- the United States is now enlisting them against the Islamic State out of its own interests.
 They have long argued that the group, which aims to create a radical Islamic enclave bridging Syria and Iraq, was only able to gain such power in Syria because more moderate forces were not given international support.

 "This decision is a year and a half too late," said Ahmad Ramadan, a senior member of the Western-backed Syrian National Coalition opposition group.
-"Had it not been for Obama’s hesitation all along, this wouldn’t be happening in Iraq today nor would there be this proliferation of extremist factions in Syria," he added.

 With elections looming, Dems fear contentious Senate votes so little gets done

 WASHINGTON (AP) -- A fear of voting has gripped Democratic leaders in the Senate, slowing the chamber’s modest productivity this election season to a near halt.

 With control of the Senate at risk in November, leaders are going to remarkable lengths to protect endangered Democrats from casting tough votes and to deny Republicans legislative victories in the midst of the campaign.
 The phobia means even bipartisan legislation to boost energy efficiency, manufacturing, sportsmen’s rights and more could be scuttled.

 The Senate’s masters of process are finding a variety of ways to shut down debate.